irwtdvoys/aoc-2020/readme.md

 ##### Day 14

+Found a way to generate all masks for part 2 with iteration instead of recursion which worked out pretty well.

+##### Day 15

 Had a pretty optimal solution for part 1 and was hopeful for part 2, was still hitting oom errors so gave it a rethink to avoid saving the last two occurances of each number.